Tgure/ngx-loggly-logger/README.md

     ```
 3. Use the following in your components, etc.
     ```js

-    import { LogglyService } from 'ngx-loggly-logger/dist/src/loggly.service';
+    import { LogglyService } from 'ngx-loggly-logger';

     constructor(private _logglyService:LogglyService) {
         }

-    // Init to set key and tag and sendConsoleErrors boolean
+    // Init to set key and tag and sendConsoleErrors boolean this._logglyService.push({
-    this._logglyService.push({
         'logglyKey': 'Your Loggly Key goes here',
         'sendConsoleErrors' : true, // Optional set true to send uncaught console errors 'tag' : 'loggly-logger'
     });

     // To send logs to loggly
     this._logglyService.push('Your log message');
     ```